All Episodes

 The proposed cuts would come on top of a 13.6% food stamp reduction in the $26 billion Medicaid and education state.

-That was that was the second stimulus.
+That was the second stimulus.

 That's right.

-In order to pay for it, Obama was proposing cutting food stamps.
+The second stimulus in order to pay for it, Obama was proposing cutting food stamps on top of $500 billion in Medicare cuts.

 That's right.

-The story in the Hills is Democrats reluctantly slashed the food stamp program to fund a state bill, aid bill, basically a bailout.
+The story in the Hills is the Democrats reluctantly slashed the food stamp program to fund a state bill, aid bill, basically a bailout.